Sébastien Bichard

 Sébastien Bichard (born 29 May 1983) is a French football manager and former player.
-He is an assistant manager at Ligue 1 club Rennes.
+He is the currently assistant coach at Ligue 1 club Marseille.
 He also holds Swiss nationality.

 Playing career

 Born in Le Blanc in the department of Indre, Bichard was raised in Saint-Benoît-du-Sault and attended the French Football Federation's centre in Tours before joining the academy of LB Châteauroux.

 Aged 19, Bichard moved to Switzerland to join Stade Payerne in the fifth division.
 He remained in the Alpine country for the rest of his playing career with FC Bulle, FC Stade Nyonnais and FC Meyrin; he played in the second-tier Swiss Challenge League with Nyon.

 Managerial career

 Sion

 Bichard began his managerial career in 2011 with the under-14 team of Vaud Nyon, and was Stade Nyonnais's head coach from 2014 to 2016.
 For the next two years, he was under-18 manager at FC Lausanne-Sport.
 He was then under-21 manager of FC Sion's under-21 team, winning the reserve league.
 He had two spells in joint caretaker management of Sion's first team in 2019, alongside Christian Zermatten.